pvcnt/accio/docs/deploy/index.md

 Two storages are available: in-memory and Elasticsearch.
 Obviously, we recommend using Elasticsearch for production usages, as data will not be persisted otherwise.
 In that case, you will first need to [set-up an Elasticsearch cluster](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html).

-### Filesystem
-Two filesystems are available: POSIX and S3.
-POSIX provides an easy way to get started with a single node installation.
-It can also be used with multipe nodes if you setup a POSIX shared filesystem between your machines, such as NFS.
-S3 is another valid alternative, especially useful if you run your cluster on AWS.
-You can also use another S3-compatible implementation, such as [Minio](https://www.minio.io/).
-Because of current implementation, S3 filesystem is likely to be slower than a POSIX one, but should scale better.

-### State manager
-As of now, running multiple masters is not supported, so no hard choice to make here!

 ## Install requirements
 Besides dependencies required by pluggable parts you chose previously, the only other requirement is Java 8.